ELMA365 On-Premises > Prepare infrastructure > High availability infrastructure / RabbitMQ cluster

 sudo rabbitmqctl set_user_tags elma365user administrator

-1. Set a policy that allows mirrorring queues for all nodes in the cluster:
+1. Create a policy that allows mirroring queues for all nodes in the cluster, executing the command on the first node rabbitmq-server1.your_domain:

 sudo rabbitmqctl set_policy -p 'elma365vhost' MirrorAllQueues ".*" '{"ha-mode":"all"}'